Mark Joseph Jeffery

-Fall 2014 marks the beginning of going into my 16th year of teaching at SAIC.
-I started teaching at SAIC with one class a semester in the then first year program with 4D in 1999.
-As a part time faculty member I was promoted twice and gained the rank of Adjunct Associate Professor.
+Fall 2014 marks the beginning of my 16th year of teaching at SAIC.
+I started instructing just one class a semester in the then first year program with 4D in 1999.
+As a part time faculty member, I was promoted twice and gained the rank of Adjunct Associate Professor.
 At Commencement 2010, I was awarded Part-Time Faculty of the year.
-During my time at SAIC I have also been an academic advisor, a faculty advisor in the office of Career Services and have travelled and still extensively across the country for the Office of Admissions as a faculty reviewer and faculty representative at SAIC Days.
+During my time at SAIC, I have also been an academic advisor, a faculty advisor in the office of Career Services, and a faculty representative who travels extensively across the country for the Office of Admissions at SAIC Days.

-Fall 2014 marks my fourth year of teaching at SAIC as a full time Assistant Professor in the Department of Performance.
-To have been given this title is a position that I am taking seriously and in this process now of tenure I am still learning, still understanding the institution that I have been apart of these past years and grateful for a chance to relook at myself, my practice, my research, my teaching and an opportunity to strengthen these areas.
-Having now taught in multiple institutions and spaces for almost 19 years and entering into my 20th year of interdisciplinary collaborative performance practice I am deeply connected to my field of interdisciplinary performance locally, nationally and internationally.
-Through these networks and spaces of research and inquiry I bring to Chicago, to SAIC, to my classrooms, to the programming I organize in fall (propositions) and spring (symposia) semesters.
+My fourth year of teaching at SAIC as a full time Assistant Professor in the Department of Performance began in fall, 2014.
+In this process of seeking tenure, I am still learning, still understanding the institution that I have been apart of these past years and am grateful for a chance to relook at myself, my practice, my research, my teaching and an opportunity to strengthen these areas.
+Having now taught in multiple institutions and spaces for almost 19 years and entering into my 20th year of interdisciplinary collaborative performance practice, I am deeply connected to my field of interdisciplinary performance locally, nationally, and internationally.
+I bring these networks and spaces of research and inquiry to Chicago, to SAIC, to my classrooms, and to the programming I organize in fall (propositions) and spring (symposia) semesters.

 My early background is integral to my performance vocabulary and my investigations into disappearing working-class iconographies.
 The word tied is used to describe the dairy farm cottage in which I was born and raised in rural England.
 Our home was tied, according to a now-outmoded employment arrangement, to the owner of the land, our habitation contingent on my father's able body.
 I remain psych-geographically joined to this landscape of domestic and agricultural gestures and rituals, internalised images of butchered animals, milked teats, kitchen tiles, and laid hedges.
 In my practice, I re-map and re-contextualise embodied geographies and obsolete occupational gestures, combining the personal with historical research and sampled sources to create complex visual choreographies.
 While steeped in history, I am fueled by an active engagement with technology, social media, and ever-expanding collaborations with a range of artists to create contemporary art works that resound most recently with gestures of anatomy, sex, forensics, labour, and commitment of the worker.
-By extending my solo practice into direction and collaboration I have uncovered a vast terrain of exploration and image making on a large scale for current and future works.
-My work evolves through context-specific research and practice and always considers the constraints of a given site, venue or occasion.
-My recent large-scale collaborative projects have multiple manifestations.
-A given piece is a body of material that may have no singular fixed form but is alternately or simultaneously presented as a performance of fixed length, Internet art, durational live installation, or a printed queer publication.
+By extending my solo practice into direction and collaboration, I have uncovered a vast terrain of exploration and image-making on a large scale for current and future works.

 "To experiment means you must put what you know at risk to what you do not yet know."